zuplo/docs/docs/articles/local-development.md

 sidebar_label: Quickstart
 ---

-You Zuplo API gateway can be configured and run on your machine for development purposes, at the convenience of your code editor.
+You can configure and run your Zuplo Gateway locally on your machine for development purposes using your favorite code editor.

 ## Requirements